zeta-chain/docs/docs/validators/node.md

 ---
-sidebar_position: 2
+sidebar_position: 6
-sidebar_label: Running a Full Node
-hide_title: false
-id: running-a-full-node
-title: Running a Full Node
 ---

-# Running a Full Node
+# Running a Node in Production

 This document outlines the process for running a full ZetaChain node.
 It is intended for those who are familiar with the Linux operating system and the command line interface.

-Please refer to [Technical Requirements](/validators/requirements) for more details on the technical requirements for running a ZetaChain node.

-## Getting Started

-### Set Limits on Open Files and Number of Processes
+## Set Limits on Open Files and Number of Processes

 To better manage the resources of your nodes, we recommend setting some limits on the maximum number of open file descriptors (nofile) and maximum number of